This Day In Writing History

 Also on the crew of the Pequod are harpooners Tashtego and Daggoo, and chief mate Starbuck.
 The crew is under the command of Captain Ahab, a tyrant with a secret plan.

 While on a whaling trip off the coast of Japan, Captain Ahab's ship was attacked by Moby Dick, a giant albino sperm whale.
-The ship was destroyed, and in the process, the giant whale bit off Captain Ahab's leg.
+The ship was destroyed, and in the process, the giant whale bit off part of Captain Ahab's leg.

 The crew of the Pequod has no idea that their captain plans to risk their lives to satisfy his monomaniacal desire for revenge against Moby Dick.
 When it becomes obvious that this is no ordinary whaling trip, Starbuck is the only one who objects.

-Captain Ahab won't be deterred from his quest when Starbuck points out the madness of his plan and that revenge is against their religion - both men are Quakers.
+Captain Ahab isn't deterred from his quest when Starbuck points out the madness of his plan and that revenge is against their religion - both men are Quakers.
 In the novel's exciting climax, Ahab and nearly his entire crew pay the ultimate price for his revenge.
 Ishmael is the sole survivor of the Pequod's final battle with Moby Dick.

 Although today Moby Dick is rightfully considered an epic masterpiece of American literature, the novel was savaged upon its first publication in England.
 Critics referred to it as "so much trash belonging to the worst school of Bedlam literature."